Consent Order vs Binding Financial Agreement

 - You need to include legally binding parenting arrangements alongside financial matters.

-- You prefer a generally more robust and less easily challenged mechanism for finalising your affairs.
+- You prefer a more robust, less easily challenged mechanism for finalising your affairs.

-- The agreement is relatively straightforward, and parties are amicable.
+- The agreement is fairly straightforward, and the parties are amicable.

 - Cost is a significant factor, and the matter is simple (though legal advice is still recommended).